Surgical Technologist Salary USA 2026: Complete Guide

 Why Surgical Technologist Salary Guides Matter

-Are you considering a career as a surgical technologist?
+Are you considering a career in the operating room?
 Then you likely wonder: “What is the average surgical technologist salary in 2026?”
-Understanding surgical technologist salary in the USA helps you make informed career decisions.
-So the answer varies by state, specialty, and years of experience.
-Thus, knowing what surgical technologists earn (surgical technologist compensation varies) is critical when you plan your career.
-Moreover, surgical technologists on salary make different amounts across the country.
+Understanding compensation in the USA helps you make informed career decisions.
+The answer varies by state, specialty, and years of experience.
+Knowing what OR professionals earn is critical when you plan your career.
+Moreover, surgical technologists make different amounts across the country.
 Furthermore, significant gaps exist by state and specialization.
-In other words, where you work shapes what you earn as a surgical technologist.
+In other words, your location shapes what you earn in surgical technology.

 What Surgical Technologists Earn Across America

 Surgical technologist salary across the USA ranges from $38,000 to $90,000+ per year.
-Therefore, this broad range covers surgical technologists at all job levels.
-So, knowing surgical technologist compensation by state, specialty, and experience is vital for career picks.
-In fact, a senior surgical technologist in California may earn far more than one in a rural state performing similar work.
-As a result, your location significantly shapes your earnings.
+This broad range covers OR technologists at all job levels.
+Knowing surgical technologist compensation by state, specialty, and experience is vital for career planning.
+A senior surgical technologist in California may earn far more than one in a rural state performing similar work.
+Your location significantly shapes your earnings.

 What the Data Shows

-Based on data from Indeed, Glassdoor, Bureau of Labor Statistics, and PayScale, here’s 2026 surgical technologist compensation:
+Based on data from Indeed, Glassdoor, Bureau of Labor Statistics, and PayScale, here’s 2026 surgical technologist compensation overview:

 National Average Surgical Technologist Salary: $48,000 – $68,000